ArcelorMittal cuts 2015 view on U.S. steel, weak mining

-BRUSSELS ArcelorMittal, the world's largest producer of steel, on Thursday cut its profit forecast for 2015 due to a more bearish view of the U.S. steel market and the impact of falling iron ore prices on its mining business.
+BRUSSELS ArcelorMittal (ISPA.AS), the world's largest producer of steel, on Thursday cut its profit forecast for 2015 due to a more bearish view of the U.S. steel market and the impact of falling iron ore prices on its mining business.

-The company said it expected its 2015 core profit to come in between $6 billion and $7 billion.
+The company said it expected its 2015 core profit to come in between $6 billion (4 billion pounds) and $7 billion.
 It had previously set a range of $6.5 billion to $7 billion.

 In the first quarter, core profit (EBITDA) fell 21 percent to $1.38 million, below the $1.43 million expected in a Reuters poll of nine analysts.